riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 });
 {% endhighlight %}

-So we've removed the code that builds the sort parameters and instead are calling into `CustomerSortSettings.build...`.
+We've removed the code that previously built the sort parameters and instead  call out into `CustomerSortSettings.build...` to get the sort values.

 Next let's perform a client side sort.

+#SINCE REMOVING STUFF MAYBE WE SHOULD LIST THE FULL FILE?

 #####/client/templates/customers/list-customers.js
 {% highlight JavaScript %}